-The School Office is open for business from 7:30 AM to 3:30 PM.
+The School Office is open for business from 7:30 a.m. to 3:30 p.m.
 School faculty, staff, and administration may be contacted through the school office or at their school email address.
 It is an administration policy that faculty are expected to answer emails within 24 hours of receiving the email.
-It is not the expectation that faculty reply to emails after 6:00 PM.
+It is not the expectation that faculty reply to emails after 6:00 p.m. or on weekends or holidays.